TetraPlex-org/central/Documentation/Features.md

 # Major Features currently under discussion
 ___________________________________________

+TetraPlex would be a multiplatform communication and collaboration tool (Mobile, Web, Desktop clients) with some rather specific features not found in mainstream communication platforms.
+The features listed below are tentative and subject to change as we refine the concept and work towards a minimum viable product (MVP) and first public release.

 ## I. Asynchronous Communication Snippets (Com-snippets)

 We are planning to implement a non-real time platform for communication based on the concept of a communication snippet that may contain text, audio and / or video that can be packaged in a container like a packet for distribution via pub / sub mechanism.